What does it mean to be human? Seven philosophical perspectives

 What does it mean to be human?
-Such a fundamental question to our existence.
+This is one of the most fundamental questions to our existence.

 Karl Marx